Nemo1411/Hyperspectral-Image-D-noising/README.md

 3. Place the data files in the `data/hsi_data/demo` directory.
 4. Run the model training script.

+## Help function
+Those functions are juste here to help set up a dataset

 ## Note:
 Increase the number of iterations for better results.
 Or use the pretrained models to see different results